When to use Chopsticks and where

 Chinese noodles with chopsticks and spoon

-Chopsticks have become such convenient utensils for East Asian Cuisines that non-East Asians have acquired some dexterity in it’s use.
+Chopsticks have become such convenient utensils for East Asian Cuisines that others have acquired some dexterity in it’s use.

 Style or method is not the aim.
 Just the eagerness get to the meal as long as it serves it’s purpose.